DHTMLX/gantt-docs/data/desktop/excel.md

     - **'width'** - (*number*) the column width in pixels
     - **'type'** - (*string*) the column type
 - **server** - (*string*) sets the API endpoint for the request.
 Can be used with the local install of the export service.
 The default value is **https://export.dhtmlx.com/gantt**
-- **callback** - (*function*) If you want to receive an url to download a generated XLSX file, the callback property can be used.
-It receives a JSON object with the url property
 - **visual** - (*boolean*) adds the timeline chart to an exported Excel document. *false* by default
 - **cellColors** - (*boolean*) if set to *true*, the cells of the exported document will have the colors defined by the api/gantt_timeline_cell_class_template.md template, the *color* and *background-color* properties are exported